Car Accident Attorneys in Wheeling, WV

 What You Need to Know about Dealing with Insurance Companies

 After you have been involved in a car accident, you may be contacted by representatives from both your insurance company and the insurance companies of the at-fault driver.
 Insurance company representatives may sound as though they are trying to help get you the money you need for your recovery, but an insurance company’s real aim is to get you to accept as little money as possible – or to deny your claim for compensation.

 Insurance adjusters may present you with a check and a release form to sign (although the amount of money on that check will almost certainly not cover all of your losses and damages).
 The adjusters may also ask you to provide a statement, hoping you will say something that contradicts other statements you gave about your accident.
 The insurance companies may also monitor your social media accounts.
 They want to see if you post photos or videos of yourself being active or traveling when you claim to have devastating injuries from your accident.

 For these reasons, you need experienced legal help to deal with the insurance companies on your behalf.
-Our West Virginia car accident attorneys can negotiate with the insurance representatives.
+Our Wheeling car accident attorneys can negotiate with the insurance representatives.
 Our attorneys can protect your interests and secure a settlement that provides you with compensation for your past, present and future damages.

 Understanding Comparative Negligence in West Virginia

 In West Virginia, claimants who are partly at fault for causing their car accident and injuries may still be entitled to recover compensation.
 That compensation is allowed under the state’s modified comparative negligence rule.
 Under this rule, an injured party partially at fault for an accident and injuries may recover compensation from another party in the accident as long as the injured party is 50 percent or less at fault.
 The injured party’s total recovery will then be reduced to reflect that share of fault.